How to Put String in a Weed Eater

 3. Turn off and clean your weed eater

-It’s unsafe to change the string trimmer line while your weed eater is still on.
-So, unplug or power it down completely before you open anything up.
+It’s unsafe to change the string trimmer line while your weed eater has power.
+Always unplug the battery or turn the gas engine completely off before you touch the cutting head.

 4. Remove the cap and take out the spool

 The string wraps around a spool inside the weed eater’s head.
 Look for arrows that indicate which direction to turn it or how to line up the lid for removal.
-Some string trimmer heads have buttons or tabs you need to push inward, similar to a child safety lock on a medicine bottle.
-When the cap is off, remove the spool.
+Some string trimmer heads have buttons or tabs you need to push inward.
+When the cap is off, pull out the spool.

 Watch out for any springs — some are attached, but others are loose and could get lost.
-If it’s loose, set it aside so you can put it back during reassembly.
+If it’s loose, set it aside.

 5. Remove any old string

-Once you take out the spool, you can remove the old line (if there’s any left).
+Once you take out the spool, remove the old line.
 Pay attention to where the string is attached and which way it winds around the spool.
 You can take a picture to help you remember.

 If you have an auto-feed weed eater, you will need to replace the whole spool rather than just the string.
 Don’t worry about attaching the string or winding it up — skip to Step 8.